 The last decades have seen large efforts to develop emission inventories for global and regional scales using a variety of input datasets and approaches.
 These inventories have become key in supporting scientific research and policy-making (e.g. the Air Quality Modelling Evaluation International Initiative, AQMEII; Pouliot et al., 2015).
 At global scale, some of the most frequently used inventories are the Air Pollutants and Greenhouse Gases Emission Database for Global Atmospheric Research (EDGAR, Cripa et al., 2018) and the dataset derived from the Evaluating the Climate and Air Quality Impacts of Short-Lived Pollutants project (ECLIPSEv5.a, Klimont et al., 2017).
 There are also widely known regional emission inventories such as the European Monitoring and Evaluation Programme (EMEP) (Mareckova et al., 2019) and the TNO-MACC_III (Kuenen et al., 2014) or the Regional Emissions inventory in Asia (REAS), which covers China, Japan and other Asian countries (Kurokawa et al., 2013).
-More recently, and as part of the European Copernicus Atmosphere Monitoring Service (CAMS), new global and regional emission datasets covering both anthropogenic and natural sources have been developed (Granier et al., 2019).
+More recently, and as part of the European Copernicus Atmosphere Monitoring Service (CAMS), new updated global and regional emission datasets covering both anthropogenic and natural sources have been developed (Granier et al., 2019).

 These inventories provide estimates of emissions either globally or regionally for a variety of sectors, pollutants and years in a consistent way.
-However, they are usually limited for high resolution modelling applications; assessing urban air quality or the local impact of emission reduction measures are two good examples (e.g. (Timmermans et al., 2013).
-Such a limitation is due to the insufficient level of detail of the data used to estimate the emissions, typically national statistics, the uncertainties associated to their spatial and temporal distribution and the lack of flexibility for computing specific scenarios (e.g change of speed limits).
+However, they are usually limited for high resolution modelling applications; assessing urban air quality or the local impact of emission reduction measures are two good examples (e.g. Timmermans et al., 2013).
+Such a limitation is due to the insufficient level of detail of the data used to estimate the emissions, typically national statistics, the uncertainties associated to their spatial and temporal distribution and the lack of flexibility for computing specific scenarios (e.g change of road speed limits).
 Emissions are first estimated at the annual and national level and the spatial proxies assigned to each pollutant source (e.g. population, city lights, land uses) are usually empirical and may not be representative of the real-world spatial emission patterns (Andres et al., 2016; Geng et al., 2017).
 Hourly emissions are computed through the application of temporal profiles (i.e. monthly, weekly and diurnal) to the original annual inventories, which are usually static (i.e. spatially constant) and do not account for the dynamical component of the emission processes (e.g. volatilization of ammonia as a function of meteorological parameters; Backes et al., 2016).
 Moreover, existing global and regional emission inventories are reported following sector aggregations (e.g. Gridded Nomenclature For Reporting, GNFR) that can hinder the application of detailed speciation profiles.
-For instance, the EMEP inventory, which compile emissions from the parties of the Convention on Longrange and Trans-boundary Air Pollution (CLRTAP), reports all road transport emissions under one single category (i.e. GNFR F_RoadTransport) without discriminating by vehicle type (e.g. passenger cars, heavy duty vehicles), fuel type (i.e. petrol and diesel vehicles) or EURO category.
+For instance, the EMEP inventory, which compile emissions from the parties of the Convention on Longrange and Trans-boundary Air Pollution (CLRTAP), reports all road transport emissions under one single category (i.e. GNFR F_RoadTransport) without discriminating by vehicle type (e.g. passenger cars, heavy duty vehicles), fuel type (i.e. petrol and diesel vehicles) or EURO (European emission standards) category.
 These factors become crucial when assigning the fraction of total nitrogen oxides (NOx) emitted directly as nitrogen dioxide (NO2) (e.g. Carslaw and Rhys-Tyler, 2013).